czumbado/czumbado/README.md

 ## About me 👀
-## - I am full-stack developer passionate about finding solutions to problems and make awesome designs.
-Skilled at writing well-designed, testable and efficient code using current best practices.
-Fast learner, hard worker and team player..
+## - I am a passionate full-stack developer with a focus on solving problems and creating innovative designs.
+My skill lies in the creation of efficient and highly testable code, following the most current practices.
+I have a quick learn mentality, I am tireless in my work and a valuable collaborator in any team.

 - 📲 Web developer